marcoemrich/schools_of_tdd_dojo/school_pair_programming_hints.md

 Step 0: Start with a business test from an outer perspective

-Step 1: Create all necessary items with smallest possible content
+Step 1: Create all necessary items with the smallest possible content

 Step 2: Add more Tests for specific aspects